RIT OSHA Training Institute Education Center Instructors

 All of our courses are taught by an outstanding group of instructors who have been carefully selected for their professional credentials, teaching ability, and real-world experience as health and safety professionals.

-Justin Gallo, CHST, STSC
+CMS, CHST, STSC

 Jean-Pierre "Pete" Moreau

 "Pete" Moreau is an experienced safety professional, having over 40 years of industrial, academic, and research experience.
 Pete currently is an OSHA Outreach Instructor and safety specialist for Occupational Safety Consultants, Inc., specializing in general construction safety, hazardous materials and hazardous waste operations, confined space, fall protection, and electrical safety.
 Pete has extensive experience in managing remediation at hazardous waste sites and providing safety services for a regional electric and gas utility.
 He started his career at a university research corporation, performing sanitation inspections and operating an analytical services laboratory.
 After his employment at the research corporation, he has worked for engineering firms, resource recovery operations, and a nuclear power plant in Central New York.
 In 2005, Pete moved into the safety arena, and worked as a utility safety specialist, and since retirement from the utility, a private safety consultant.
 Pete received his BS and MS degrees from the SUNY College Environmental Science at Syracuse University.
 Further, Pete devotes a significant amount of time to emergency services, as both a New York state certified EMT and a safety officer with the Civil Air Patrol, U.S. Air Force Auxiliary.